boeric/boeric.github.io/README.md

 <img src="https://github.com/boeric/boeric.github.io/assets/4840824/8c88306d-2d27-48bf-9d3a-ded20777fe0f" width="400"/>

-**Please note**: Login is required to see sensor status.
-However, in the debugger you can view the **realtime sensor data streaming over websockets**.
+Please note: Login is required to see sensor status.
+When logged in, in the debugger you can view the realtime sensor data, streaming over websockets.
 <!---
 (See the project live [here](http://www.sensorvue.com)) -->